 This takes us to the worst kind of user in the torrent community: the leecher.
 The leecher is a user who voluntarily only downloads, and avoids uploading.
 Or uploads at a very slow rate.
 That means getting the file but not giving it back, to save bandwidth.
 When the download is complete, the leecher deletes the torrent from the BitTorrent client to avoid future uploads.

 This type of user slows down the torrenting process for everyone.
-Presumably, a torrent is shared by seeders, but also by peers.
+Presumably, a torrent is shared by seeders but also by peers.
 That means different parts of the file are being shared simultaneously between everyone.
-That’s how P2P (Peer to Peer) works.
-That means that you take, and you immediately give to others who don’t have the parts you have.
+That’s how P2P (peer-to-peer) works.
+In other words, you take the file and immediately give it to others who don’t have the parts you have.

 But, because of the ones who only take and do not give, there are fewer sources to download from.
 More users will have to get data from the available seeders.
 Therefore, if more people download from the same source, the bandwidth will be divided between more users, meaning slower downloads.